sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 Role's Permissions
 ----------------

-A Role has a set of permissions associated with it.
-A new Role can be created and an existing Role can be edited.
+A role has a set of permissions associated with it.
+A new role can be created and an existing role can be edited.

 Out of the box, Fire Insights comes with two roles : ADMIN and ANALYST